Gogul09/Gogul09.github.io/about.md

             <li>It provides me a chance to organize my technical interests so that I can refer to it later.</li>
             <li>It gives me a chance to share my knowledge with the world where it might help someone somewhere.</li>
           </ul>
           <p>I also share resources to help students find useful information in the internet.
 If you like my <a href="https://gogul09.github.io/blog" target="_blank">posts</a>, kindly share it with people interested in these topics.
 It really mean so much to me.
-Hope you find useful content in my <a href="https://gogul09.github.io/blog" target="_blank">blog</a> 😉</p>
+Hope you find useful content in my <a href="https://gogul09.github.io/blog" target="_blank">blog</a>.</p>
           <br>
           <h4>Hobbies</h4>
-          <p>Apart from tech, I love music 🎵 and art 🎨.
-I like creating tunes, producing and arranging music using Digital Audio Workstations (DAW), playing keyboard 🎹, guitar 🎸, ukulele and writing lyrics 📝.
+          <p>Apart from tech, I love music and art.
+I like creating tunes, producing and arranging music using Digital Audio Workstations (DAWs), playing keyboard, guitar, ukulele and writing lyrics.
 You can listen to my music <a href="https://gogul09.github.io/music" target="_blank">here</a>.</p>
-          <p>To keep my mind and body healthy 🧘‍♂️, I do cycling 🚴‍♂️, play cricket 🏏 and foosball with colleagues and swim 🏊‍♂️ rarely.</p>
           <div class="highlight-box">
             <p>In case you're wondering, this site </p>
             <ul style="margin: 0px !important;">